3v1n0/UbuntuPaste/README.rst

 Ubuntu Paste
 ============

-This Sublime Text 2 plugin can be used to paste code snippets on http://pastebin.ubuntu.com/
+This Sublime Text 2 and 3 plugin can be used to paste code snippets on http://pastebin.ubuntu.com/

 Installation
 ============

 Branch this project into Sublime Text Packages directory.
-On Linux: ``~/.config/sublime-text-2/Packages/``
+On Linux: ``~/.config/sublime-text-{2,3}/Packages/``
 On MacOs: ``~/Library/Application Support/Sublime Text 2/Packages/``

 E.g.::